Mysore Yoga Traditions

 Conference

-Ten days in Gokulam with Mysore's greatest living Sanskrit scholars.
-Daily Ashtanga practice, extraordinary lectures, and direct access to yoga's living roots.
+Ten days in Gokulam with Mysore's senior Sanskrit scholars.
+Daily Ashtanga practice in the morning, an afternoon lecture series, and direct access to the living tradition behind the practice.

 Learn more